phalcon/documentation/docs/views.md

 }
 ```

 A variable with the name of the first parameter of `setVar()` will be created in the view, ready to be used.
-The variable can be of any type, from a simple `string`, `integer` etc. variable to a more complex structure such as `array`, collection etc.
+The variable can be of any type, from a simple `string`, `integer` etc. variable to a more complex structure such as `array`, collection, etc.

 ```php
 <h1>